 - Daily Living and Concierge resources and referrals for needs such as home improvement services, cleaning services, travel information, recreation, and more.

-- To access Espȳr online services, visit the Espȳr website and sign into the user portal with the DOE password, which you can find on our EAP HCnet page.
+- To access Espȳr online services, visit the Espȳr website and sign into the user portal with the DOE password, which DOE employees can find on the Employee Assistance Program intranet page.

 - The website offers free monthly webinars, interactive screenings, assessments, videos, quizzes, courses, articles, financial calculators, child and eldercare service locators and much more.
 For employees outside the DC Metro area, you may even confidentially request EAP services from the site.
 Topics covered include: